blackhole-em/cuckoo2STIX/README.md

 cuckoo2Stix.py - Generates STIX content from Mongodb.

 fHostNames.txt - Input file - Whitelist of host names for suppression, one item per line, can be an empty file.
+Supports regex for whitelisting domains.  .*\.microsoft\.com

 fIpv4Addresses.txt - Input file - Whitelist of IP addresses for suppression, one item per line, can be an empty file.
+Now supports CIDR blocks and IP ranges.
+[192.168.56.0/24] or [192.168.56.0 ...
+192.168.56.255]

 fSeenEntries.txt - Previously generated items, written by cuckoo2Stix.py, and read in subsequent runs so that duplicate items are not generated.